Paws, Claws, and Laws: Navigating Pet Custody with a Pet-Nup in the UK

 Interestingly human slaves were considered chattels until slavery was abolished.
 Here are some other examples of chattels:

-So, in essence there is no difference in law between a pet and a table and chairs, and who owns it will come down to who acquired the chattel and how.
+So, in essence, there is no difference in law between a pet and a table and chairs, and who owns it will come down to who acquired the chattel and how.
 Chattels are very rarely jointly acquired.

 Disputes over chattels are discouraged by the family courts as it can lead to excessive costs over items that hold no meaningful monetary value but are meaningful to the parties.
+Who in their right mind would want to spend legal fees on deciding who keeps the Cliff Richard records?

 However, where disputes do arise, the court’s decision as to who gets to keep the pet generally comes down to who purchased the pet, in whose name is it registered or whose name is on the microchip.
 Other factors include who has paid for the pet’s maintenance & care such as food, veterinary bills & insurance etc.